dynamoose/dynamoose/CONTRIBUTING.md

 In order to release a version of Dynamoose you can kick off this process by running `node publish`.
 This will kick off the release process.
 Following the steps it guides you through should lead to a successful release.
 Please [contact me](https://charlie.fish/contact) or message me on the Dynamoose Slack (Charlie Fish) if you have questions or run into any issues.

-It is important to note that you must have write permissions to the `master` branch in order for this process to be successful.
+It is important to note that you must have write permissions to the `main` branch in order for this process to be successful.